 72/18 = 4.
 This means that in only four years, your debt will double to $30,000 if you only make the minimum payments.
 In eight years, that debt will double again to $60,000.

-This is how banks make huge profits.
+This is one way that banks make huge profits.

 This is why banks want to keep their clients in debt.